davidheineman/acl-search/README.md

         - Add a dropdown under the "Workshop" box to select specific workshops

     - On search quality
+        - Fix ML entries (only keep accepted papers, figure out which years are included)
         - Include the title in the indexing
+        - Can we return more than 128 documents?
+Currenlty, search-then-filter can return no results, just because the top results were in another category.

     - On indexing
         - Make indexing code better